2025 GTS Grow Reports: Promiscuous Tomatoes

 planted my GTS - Obligate Outcross and Promiscuous Returned - and Mountain Sunrise Bi-Color Hybrid Swarm (Wild Mountain Seed) this afternoon.
 AND, given this,

-it’s aggressive for my Valley.
-The maters can quite easily take repeated light frosts.
+it’s aggressive for my Valley. :sweat_smile: The maters can quite easily take repeated light frosts.
 Out my way it is the ever present lingering threat of Hard Frosts seemingly

 every month but July.